devbrian0214/smartbrain-ai/README.md

 # SMART BRAIN AI 🤖

-## An AI web application that can detect multi-faces in a given image
+## An AI web application that can detect multi-faces in a given image URL

 ![](https://github.com/Liam1809/smartbrain-ai/blob/master/Assets/animated.gif)

 ## Ultilities:

-- implementing [CLARIFAI](https://docs.clarifai.com) API endpoints to detect an image with multi-faces
+- implementing [CLARIFAI](https://docs.clarifai.com) API endpoints to detect an image URL with multi-faces
 - allow signin/register to checkup the ranking

 ## Techstack: